thehottgame/TheHoTTGame/README.md

 ## How the game works

-Our Game is currently under development.
+Our Game is under development.
 Please contact the devs.
 Currently you can try `Trinitarianism/AsProps/Quest0.agda`, making use of the accompanying solutions Agda file.